-Here are 101 different things you can do to chill out and reduce stress.
+Here are 101 different and fun things you can do.
+So, take notes and chill!

 1. Watch something funny.
 Laughter really is the best medicine.
 It relieves physical tension, reduces stress and increases immunity… so watch your fave comedy and laugh your way to tranquillity.